Inserting and Formatting Text

 Select all (Command + A) of the plain text and Copy (Command + C).

 Paste it (Command + V) into the WYSIWYG editor of your page.

 Note: If you go to the TextEdit Preferences and select Plain Text in the Format section, you can skip Step 2 (above).

 Copy (using ctrl + C) and paste (using ctrl + V) your text from Word into the WYSIWYG editor.

 Whether you are using a Mac or PC, do not select the Paste as Plain Text icon in the WYSIWYG editor.
 Using paste as plain text removes space between words and corrupts text formatting.

-Click on the down-facing arrow to the right of where it says Format on the toolbar.
-From the dropdown menu that appears, click on Paragraph (for normal text) or select the heading format that you wish to apply to your text.
+Click on the Formats menu on the toolbar.
+From the dropdown menu that appears, click on Blocks, then Paragraph (for normal text).
+For Headings, select the heading format that you wish to apply to your text.
 Learn more about formatting text and other elements on the Formatting Text page.

 You can use the other items on the toolbar to format your text as well.
 Highlight a word, phrase, etc. then click on the appropriate tool to apply bolding, add bullet points, etc. Learn more on the WYSIWYG editor page.